-For more than 30 years, Planning, Public Policy and Management (PPPM) and its predecessor programs have been offering students training in rigorous, professional programs.
+For more than 30 years, the School of Planning, Public Policy and Management (PPPM) and its predecessor programs have been offering students training in rigorous, professional programs.
 We support diverse perspectives, beliefs, and cultures and are committed to fostering a welcoming and inclusive community.
 We provide the skills and mentorship needed for our students to tackle complex global challenges and positively affect the people, communities, and environments around them.
 Graduates from our program work around the world for national, state, and local governments, for nonprofit organizations and in the private sector.

-School Vision and Principle
+School Vision and Principles

-The School of Planning, Public Policy and Management is a national leader known for academic rigor, intellectual leadership, stellar evidence-based research, innovative applied instruction and its inclusive and equitable climate.
+The School of Planning, Public Policy and Management is a national leader known for academic rigor, intellectual leadership, stellar evidence-based research, innovative applied instruction, and its inclusive and equitable climate.

 The purpose of the Master of Public Administration (MPA) program is to promote evidence-based decision making and the efficient and ethical stewardship of societal and environmental resources by professionals in the public and nonprofit sectors.

 We support this purpose by training a diverse cohort of students from the US and abroad to be effective administrators, analysts, and advocates in their communities.
 The MPA provides a curriculum that values students who are committed to public service, offering a close connection between multidisciplinary, policy-oriented research and opportunities for real-world applications.
 Students are supported in creating a customized course plan that allows for the most effective use of their time as full-time or part-time students.

 Our program combines a rigorous academic approach in the development of analytical and managerial skills with highly experiential opportunities such as the 48-hour policy project and a client-centered capstone research project.